 December is the coldest month in India and loveliest of ‘em all!
 It’s the time when the weather is alluring as ever.
 Outdoors sing in melancholy, the Sun is mild, waves in the ocean are at their playful best and hearts are closer than ever.
 While entire India is getting ready to welcome the New Year, Goa – a former colony of the Portuguese, gears up for December 25th.
 Christmas celebration in Goa is a great carnival when every nook and corner of the place is drenched in lights and decorations.

 Christmas is the time when entire Goa basks in festivities and is decked up like a bride.
 There are plenty of places for a Christmas celebration in Old Goa.
 The place is dotted with ancient architecture mostly belonging to medieval times.
-Hit the Goan streets as the festivities are all over the place and also don’t miss out the Christmas carnival in Goa.
+Hit the Goan streets as the festivities are all over the place and also don’t miss out the Christmas carnival in Goa:

-1. Go for a midnight or Mass Missa de Galo
+1. Go For Mass Missa De Galo

-Midnight Mass is a popular Christmas tradition in Goa during the New Year Eve.
+Midnight Mass is a popular Christmas tradition in Goa during the New Year’s Eve.
 Goa is a special place to celebrate the glorious Christmas night when people bask in the festivities.
-With almost 400 churches in Goa, people can easily attend a Midnight Mass at one of the churches on the Christmas eve.
+With almost 400 churches in Goa, people can easily attend a Midnight Mass at one of the churches on Christmas eve.
 Nothing gives the satisfying feeling than saying a prayer at Basilica of Bom Jesus – one of India’s oldest churches.

 This makes for the perfect place to relish the Christmas festivities.
 With hymns and Carols all around, you can perfectly make the most of the festive season.
 Midnight Mass proceedings usually start by 10 pm it is advisable to grab a seat at the church in advance.